nmeylan/Tapestry-secondary-assets-pipeline/README.md

 Tapestry-secondary-assets-pipeline
 ==================================

-Make a second asset pipeline to load files system as assets.
+Make a second asset pipeline, for Tapestry framework(http://tapestry.apache.org/), to load files system as assets.
 Use this with caution.

 Configuration
 ==================================